Introduction

 compiled: 4/25/2023 12:00:00 [05/12/2023 18:58:57]

-Example of MD5 checksum that is invalid, and must be re-downloaded.
+Example of MD5 checksum that is invalid, and needs to be re-downloaded.

 MDS9148V# show version image m9148v-s8ek9-mz.9.3.2a.bin